 Where dogs exhibit anti-social behaviour such as eating their own, or other animals’ faeces, swallowing stones, chasing bikes or cars etc. and often in the case of animal worrying, the technique known as “aversion therapy” is used.
 For this therapy, it is even more important that the dog has been properly trained to the “dummy effect” so that there is absolutely no association with the equipment.

 In this strategy, it will be your objective to encourage the perception that there is some sort of magic ring around his quarry.
-You must appear not to notice what he is doing and to appear to take no part in the correction.
+You must appear not to notice what the dog is doing and to appear to take no part in the correction.
 You give no commands.
-In this way, he will be conditioned to believe that his action alone is the cause of his discomfort.
-In other words, he must believe that the act of picking up faeces or stones, or chasing bikes or cars actually causes the unpleasant sensation.
-He must not be given any indication that you have had anything to do with it, although, having just been corrected, he is very likely to come back to you for comfort.
+In this way, the dog will be conditioned to believe that his action alone is the cause of his discomfort.
+In other words, the dog must believe that the act of picking up faeces or stones, or chasing bikes or cars actually causes the unpleasant sensation.
+The dog must not be given any indication that you have had anything to do with it, although, having just been corrected, they are very likely to come back to you for comfort.
 At this stage, of course, you should be prepared to make a fuss and to praise him.

 This technique is also very successfully applied to dogs that are worrying other animals such as sheep, deer, cattle, cats, chickens etc., where the dog is led to believe that his quarry has teeth in its backside.
 But, it should not normally be applied in cases of aggression towards humans or other dogs unless specifically advised by a qualified trainer or behaviourist.

-We would point out at this stage that while your dog might have responded well to the line during conventional, obedience training, when teaching him to leave sheep, for example - his desire level will almost certainly increase dramatically when in full flight.
+We would point out at this stage that while your dog might have responded well to the line during conventional, obedience training, when teaching it to leave sheep, for example - his desire level will almost certainly increase dramatically when in full flight.
 You should therefore be prepared to quickly increase the stimulation level to counterbalance.
-Just one correction at high level should be sufficient to stop him in this adrenaline-assisted rush.
-After one or two further attempts, he should have got the message and sheep should be off the menu, once and for all!
+Just one correction at high level should be sufficient to stop your dog in this adrenaline-assisted rush.
+After one or two further attempts, the dog should have got the message and sheep should be off the menu, once and for all!

-For a dog with a history, for instance, of persistent sheep chasing/worrying, some trainers would prefer to take him into a field with sheep and to give him a significant correction whenever he turns his head to “eye” to the sheep.
+For a dog with a history, for instance, of persistent sheep chasing/worrying, some trainers would prefer to take the dog into a field with sheep and to give it a significant correction whenever the dog turns his head to “eye” to the sheep.
 Others prefer to let the dog chase and get near to the quarry before administering a correction.
 Both approaches are extremely effective, but remember - no command is given in these cases.
 You should appear neither to have taken part in nor even to have noticed the sheep or your dog’s reaction to them.
-The use of a long flexi-line can be useful here, as a safety back up – just in case something goes wrong – like 1) the PACDOG collar has not been fitted properly and or set correctly 2) the dog is sufficiently aroused to ignore the stimulation or 3) he is too well insulated (electrically) - trim his fur a little (see earlier section)
+The use of a long flexi-line can be useful here, as a safety back up – just in case something goes wrong – like 1) the PACDOG collar has not been fitted properly and or set correctly 2) the dog is sufficiently aroused to ignore the stimulation or 3) the dog is too well insulated (electrically) - trim his fur a little (see earlier section)

 Tone or Vibration Function